sasanmehrabian/sasanmehrabian.github.io/_pages/reg1.md

 - *Residual standard error (RSE):* The RSE (also known as the model sigma) is the residual variation, representing the average variation of the observations points around the fitted regression line.
 This is the standard deviation of residual errors.

 	RSE provides an absolute measure of patterns in the data that can’t be explained by the model.
-When comparing two models, the model with the small RSE is a good indication that this model fits the best the data.
+When comparing two models, the model with the smallest RSE is a good indication that this model fits the data the best.

 	Dividing the RSE by the average value of the outcome variable will give you the prediction error rate, which should be as small as possible.
-In our example, RSE = 2.458, meaning that the observed sales values deviate from the true regression line by approximately 2.5 units in average.
+In our example, RSE = 2.458, meaning that the observed sales values deviate from the true regression line by approximately 2.5 units on average.

 - *R-squared and Adjusted R-squared:* The R-squared (R2) ranges from 0 to 1 and represents the proportion of information (i.e. variation) in the data that can be explained by the model.
 The adjusted R-squared adjusts for the degrees of freedom.